begoechavarren/sermadrid/README.md

     - `AWS_S3_BUCKET_NAME`: Name to give to the AWS S3 bucket
     - `AWS_REGION`: Region to use for the AWS S3 bucket
     - `DOMAIN_NAME`: Registered website domain name
-9. Run GitHub actions `deploy-infrastructure.yml` workflow to create the project's infrastructure
+9. Run GitHub actions `deploy-app-infrastructure.yml` workflow to create the project's app infrastructure

 **App**